emsa16/comment/README.md

 Finally, a Comment table needs to be manually added to the database, `sql/ddl/comment_mysql_default.sql` contains the necessary DDL for that.

+The comment functionality can now be demoed under `/comment/1` and `/comment/2`.

 Usage
 ------------------